Setting up Klaviyo¶

 Smart Sending is enabled in the flow

-If the recipient has already received another email within the Smart Sending window (if set up for the flow in Klaviyo), it may suppress the message. -
+If the recipient has already received another email within the Smart Sending window, it may suppress the message. -

 Flow filters prevent the email from triggering